aces/Loris/docs/instruments/ZJSONInstrument_v0.0.1.md

 }
 ```

-The metadata object contains useful information such as the version of the instrument, its name, its description, and
+The metadata object contains information such as the version of the instrument, its name, its description, and
 some provenance data.
 The value of each key is defined as such:

 `meta.createdBy`: String.

-The developer or user responsible for creating the Z-JSON Instrument e.g. the Z-JSON Instrument of a paper instrument,
+The developer or user responsible for creating the Z-JSON Instrument.
-created by some study, will be `createdBy` *this* LORIS developer.

 `meta.createdOn`: String.

-The date of creation of the Z-JSON Instrument.
+The date of creation of the Z-JSON Instrument in the format 'YYYY-MM-DD'.
 Each new version of an instrument will have a new `createdOn` date.
 Small
-changes, such as bug fixes, that do not require the creation of a new verion of an instrument should use `meta.lastUpdateOn`
+changes, such as bug fixes, that do not require the creation of a new version of an instrument should use `meta.lastUpdateOn`
 instead to track updates.

 `meta.createdWith`: String.